-The current provision for income tax of the Group declined due lower income tax reported by PDP, partially offset by increased income tax of Cirrus Medical Staffing for the period ended March 31, 2017.
+The current provision for income tax of the Group slightly increased due higher income tax of PDP and the resort for the period ended March 31, 2018.

-Minority Interests (statements of income)
+Noncontrolling Interests (statements of income)

-Increase in minority interest was mainly due to share of minority shareholders in net income of resort, aviation subsidiary and Cirrus Medical Staffing, Inc. for three months of 2017.
+Increase was mainly due to share of minority shareholders in the higher net income of Seven Seas for three months of 2018.